jenkinsci/bom/README.md

 The [developer documentation](https://www.jenkins.io/doc/developer/plugin-development/choosing-jenkins-baseline/) recommends the last releases of each of the previous two LTS baselines.
 BOMs for the current LTS release and two prior LTS releases are typically retained.
-BOMs older than the two prior LTS releases will generally be retired in better manage evaluation costs and maintenance efforts.
+BOMs older than the two prior LTS releases will generally be retired in order to better manage evaluation costs and maintenance efforts.

 ## Releasing